computeristgeek/openflashchart-code/version-2/dot-net-library/written-by-xiao-yifang/OpenFlashChart/JSON/ReadMe.txt

-JsonFx.NET - BuildTools
+JsonFx.NET - JSON Serializer

-The JsonFx.NET JSON parser/serializer functions like XML Serialization in .NET
+The JsonFx.NET JSON parser/serializer functions similarly to the XmlSerializer in .NET

 Serializes and deserializes any Dictionary<String, T> and IDictionary with String keys directly as a JSON object